joegallo/robert-bruce/README.md

                     ;; default is 5
                     :tries 100

-                    ;; if you want to your sleep amount to change over ;; time, you can provide a decay function:
+                    ;; if you want your sleep amount to change over ;; time, you can provide a decay function:
                     ;; a number - your sleep will be multiplied by it ;; a function - your sleep will passed into it